LoopKit/loopdocs/docs/gh-actions/gh-update.md

 This is only available with Loop 3 and Loop development branch.

 !!! info "Time Estimate"
+    Build Loop

+    - Start the Build: 5 minutes
+    - Wait for build to complete and appear in TestFlight on your phone
+        * about an hour
+        * depends on GitHub, Apple and TestFlight

-    - If you need to update your GitHub Personal Access token
+    Optional: If you need to update your GitHub Personal Access token

     * 5 minutes to regenerate token
     * 5 minutes to update the GH_PAT Secret for each of your app repositories
-    - Start the Build: 5 minutes
-    - Wait for build to complete and appear in TestFlight on your phone
-        * 30 to 45 minutes

 !!! abstract "Summary"
     **You must build Loop every 90 days when you use the GitHub build method - this is a TestFlight requirement.**